 A maximum of two reviews by the Engineer will be provided for each shop drawing submittal.
-If any additional reviews are required, the Contractor shall pay the Engineer for all costs incurred at an hourly rate of \$150.
-Payment for additional reviews shall be made directly to the City.
+If any additional reviews are required, the Contractor shall pay the Engineer for all costs incurred at an hourly rate of \$125.00.

 CONSTRUCTION STAKING